April 08, 2026

 Riboflavin During Pregnancy: Why Vitamin B2 Matters for Mom and Baby

-Riboflavin during pregnancy isn't just another vitamin on your prenatal checklist—it's a critical nutrient that your body demands in significantly higher amounts during these transformative nine months.
-While folate and iron rightfully get most of the attention, vitamin B2 quietly performs essential functions that directly impact both your health and your developing baby's growth.
+Riboflavin during pregnancy isn't just another vitamin on your prenatal checklist—it's a critical nutrient that your body demands in significantly higher amounts during these nine months.

 Your body's riboflavin requirements increase by approximately 25–30% during pregnancy, according to research published in the American Journal of Clinical Nutrition.
 This increased demand stems from riboflavin's central role in energy metabolism, cellular growth, and the development of your baby's nervous system, eyes, and skin.
 Yet studies suggest that many pregnant women don't meet these elevated needs through diet alone.